 His eye was like the eye of a vulture, the eye of one of those terrible birds that watch and wait while an animal dies, and then fall upon the dead body and pull it to pieces to eat it.
 When the old man looked at me with his vulture eye a cold feeling went up and down my back; even my blood became cold.
 And so, I finally decided I had to kill the old man and close that eye forever!

 In these lines, the narrator uses words like “vulture,” “dead body,” “dies,” “cold feeling,” and “blood,” all of which add to a certain tone of disgust around the eye and the old man who has it.
 The narrator hates this person for the sole reason that he has a bad eye.
 The absurdity of this obsession becomes more and more real as the reader makes their way through the text.

 One of the most commonly asked questions regarding tone is how it differs from the mood.
 They seem similar but actually have different roles to play.
 The mood is the atmosphere a written work creates and how the reader feels while engaged with the text.
 This differs from the point of view of the writer.
 The tone might be disgust, but the mood is fearful and haunting, such as in much of “The Tell-Tale Heart.”

 Why Does Tone Matter?

 The tone is at the root of all poetry.
 You might ask instead, why do people love poetry?
 It taps into the reader’s everyday lives, the divine, the sublime, and everything in-between and tries to put them into words.
-Without tones in poetry, the words on the page would be bland, meaningless and perhaps even purposeless.
-If you have ever read a poem and felt something or thought the writer was feeling something while writing, well that’s the tone (and also the mood) is doing its job.
+Without tones in poetry, the words on the page would be bland, meaningless, and perhaps even purposeless.
+If you have ever read a poem and felt something or thought the writer was feeling something while writing, well, that’s the tone doing its job.